Cloud-Dark/read_pdf/README.md

 # PDF Reader API with Express.js

 This project provides a simple API for extracting text content from a PDF file using Express.js and the `pdf2json` library.
-It accepts a URL pointing to a PDF file and returns the extracted content in a structured JSON format.
+It accepts a URL pointing to a PDF file and returns the extracted content along with metadata in a structured JSON format.

 ## Features
 - Extract text content from PDF files.
-- Return JSON with page numbers and their respective text content.
+- Provide metadata about the PDF, including URL, total pages, file name, and creation date.
 - Simple and lightweight API.

 ## Requirements